Machaa: History

 The establishment of Macha in their present territory seems to be done in small groups and not by larger segments, so that the same clan names are present on a number of places in the area.
-The existing Omotic and Nilo-Saharan speaking population has been subjected to as gabaro (also gabbaro or Gabar, Oromo for "those who serve") called and gradually assimilated and added to the clan structures of Macha.

 The Macha originally had a common Gadaa system with Tulama whose center (chaffe) was south of present-day Addis Ababa.
 But in the late 16th century, Macha established their own Gadaa with chaffe in Odaa Bilii / Tute Bisil upper Gibe Valley.
 A man named Makkoo Bilii called there, the independent Gadaa of Macha.
 In their lore, and Macha Tulama make mutually responsible for this break.